richardgourley/sql-one-pagers/sql-dql-test-yourself.md

 - Try to write the query examples below and explain to yourself what the result should be.
 Check any gaps in your knowledge.

 ## 1. Query Order
-- Write the order of SQL queries by keyword, eg. FROM, WHERE, SELECT etc.
+- Write the keyword order in which a SQL query is performed eg. FROM, WHERE, SELECT etc.

 ## 2. Sorting

 ### 2a.
 Order By
-- Write a query example with ORDER BY.
+- Write a query that uses ORDER BY.
+The query should order by one column such as name.
+The results should appear in ascending order.
-- Write a query example with ORDER BY, ordering by more than one column.
+- Write a query that uses ORDER BY.
+The query should order results by two columns, city and first name.
+The results should be in alphabetical order.

 ## 3. Limiting

 ### 3a.
 Offset Fetch
-- Write a query example that skips a number of rows at the start and then fetches a number of rows after that.
+- Write a query that uses OFFSET and FETCH.
+The query should skip the first 4 rows and retrieve the following 13 rows.

 ### 3b.
 Select Top
-- Write a query example that retrieves the top 10 rows of a specified column value.
+- Write a query that uses SELECT TOP.
+The query should retrieve the top 10 rows based on a column value.
+The query could retrieve the 10 highest list prices from the products table.
-- Write a query example that retrieves the top 1% of rows based on a column value.
+- Write a query that uses SELECT TOP.
+The query should retrieve the top 1% of rows based on a column value.
+The query could retrieve the highest list prices for products that are in the top 1%.
-- Write a query example that retrieves the top 3 rows with tied results, based on a column value.
+- Write a query that uses SELECT TOP.
+The query should retrieve the top 3 rows based on a column value with any ties included.
+The query could return the 3 highest list prices for products including any ties.
+(The result return more than 3 if multiple products have the same list price.)

 ## 4. Filtering

 ### 4a.
 Distinct
-- Write a query example that returns the unique values within a column.
+- Write a query that uses DISTINCT.
+The query should return all cities from the customers table without any duplicate cities.

 ### 4b.
 And, Or, In
-- Write a query example that retrieves rows using the AND and OR keywords.
+- Write a query that uses AND and OR.
+The query should use brackets to avoid errors.
+The query should return product information for all products whose brand_id is 1 or 2 and whose list price is higher than 40.
-- Write a query example that retrieves rows based on multiple OR statements.
+- Write a query that uses IN.
+The query should return all products whose brand_id is 1,2,3 or 4.

 ### 4c.
 Between, Not Between
-- Write a query example that retrieves rows based on a numerical value between two numbers.
+- Write a query that uses BETWEEN.
+The query should retrieve all products that have a list price that isn't between 149.99 AND 199.99.
-- Write a query example that retrieves rows based on a datetime type between two dates.
+- Write a query that uses BETWEEN.
+The query should retrieve all orders that have a date January 15th 2017 and January 17th 2017.

 ### 4d.
 Like
-- Write a query example that retrieves names starting with 'z'.
+- Write a query that uses LIKE.
+The query should retrieve names starting with 'z'.
-- Write a query example that retrieves names ending in 'er'.
+- Write a query that uses LIKE.
+The query should retrieve names ending in 'er'.
-- Write a query example that retrieves names beginning with 't' and ending in 's'.
+- Write a query that uses LIKE.
+The query should retrieve names beginning with 't' and ending in 's'.
-- Write a query example that retrieves names that start with any character, followed by 'u', followed by any characters.
+- Write a query that uses LIKE.
+The query should retrieve names that start with any character, followed by 'u', followed by any characters.
-- Write a query example that retrieves names starting with 'Z' or 'Y'.
+- Write a query that uses LIKE.
+The query should retrieve names starting with 'Z' or 'Y'.
-- Write a query example that retrieves names that do not start with the letter range 'A-D'.
+- Write a query that uses LIKE.
+The query should retrieve names that do not start with the letter range 'A-D'.
-- Write a query example to demonstrate how you would escape the '%' sign and retrieve columns containing the '%' sign in the text.
+- Write a query that uses LIKE and ESCAPE.
+The query should retrieve comments that include the text '30%'.

 ### 4e.
 Column Aliases
-- Write a query example to demonstrate how you would give a column alias containing spaces.
+- Write a query that uses a column alias.
+The query should return all customers first names and last names joined together with an alias 'Full Name'.
-- Write a query example to demonstrate how inner joins can have one letter alias names.
+- Write a query that uses a column alias.
+The query should be an inner join where a column alias is used for the table names and the table name alias is used in columns where required.

 ## 5. Joining Tables